openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request_object_client_id_did.json}}

 * `verifier_attestation`: This Client Identifier Scheme allows the Verifier to authenticate using a JWT that is bound to a certain public key as defined in (#verifier_attestation_jwt).
 When the Client Identifier Scheme is `verifier_attestation`, the Client Identifier MUST equal the `sub` claim value in the Verifier attestation JWT.
 The request MUST be signed with the private key corresponding to the public key in the `cnf` claim in the Verifier attestation JWT.
 This serves as proof of possesion of this key.
 The Verifier attestation JWT MUST be added to the `jwt` JOSE Header of the request object (see (#verifier_attestation_jwt)).
 The Wallet MUST validate the signature on the Verifier attestation JWT.
 The `iss` claim value of the Verifier Attestation JWT MUST identify a party the Wallet trusts for issuing Verifier Attestation JWTs.
 If the Wallet cannot establish trust, it MUST refuse the request.
 If the issuer of the Verifier Attestation JWT adds a `redirect_uris` claim to the attestation, the Wallet MUST ensure the `redirect_uri` request parameter value exactly matches one of the `redirect_uris` claim entries.
-All Verifier metadata other than the public key MUST be obtained from the `client_metadata` or or the `client_metadata_uri` parameter.
+All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter.

 * `x509_san_dns`: When the Client Identifier Scheme is `x509_san_dns`, the Client Identifier MUST be a DNS name and match a `dNSName` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate passed with the request.
 The request MUST be signed with the private key corresponding to the public key in the leaf X.509 certificate of the certificate chain added to the request in the `x5c` JOSE header [@!RFC7515] of the signed request object.
 The Wallet MUST validate the signature and the trust chain of the X.509 certificate.
 All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter.
 If the Wallet can establish trust in the Client Identifier authenticated through the certificate, e.g. because the Client Identifier is contained in a list of trusted Client Identifiers, it may allow the client to freely choose the `redirect_uri` value.
 If not, the FQDN of the `redirect_uri` value MUST match the Client Identifier.